Plattar/PlattarSDK-Android-Public/README.md

 ### CMS Access

 This Plattar Project can be tied into a custom application if required.
-Please use the issue tracker for the Setup instructions and the app key.
+Please [Generate](https://github.com/Plattar/PlattarSDK-Android-Public/wiki/Generating-App-Key) the required _App Key_.

-Once the app key is recieved, update the following file
+Once the _App Key_ is recieved, update the following file

 ```
 // res/values/strings.xml